-Love is blind, but lust knows it’s a bad idea and wants to do it anyway.
-How bad could it get, amiright?
+Look for these relationship red flags, because love is blind, but lust knows it’s a bad idea and wants to do it anyway.

 One time, a guy broke up with me while we were fooling around.
 If I have to say, “Hold on, let me get dressed,” so we can talk about why you’re leaving me, you’re a terrible person and you suck at breakups.